Window Adjustment in Warsaw — Hardware Tuning and Draught Elimination

 How often should windows be adjusted?

-We recommend switching winter/summer mode twice a year.
-A full hinge and hardware adjustment — once every 2–3 years or when problems appear: draughts, a stiff handle, sash scraping.
+We advise switching winter/summer mode twice a year.
+Full hinge and hardware adjustment — once every 2–3 years or whenever problems show up: draughts, a stiff handle, sash scraping.

 Can a timber window be adjusted?